 Education & Experience

 - Bachelor’s Degree in a relevant health sciences discipline.

-- Two (2) years’ recent, related experience working in a community care facility licensing program and/or in the field of adult or adolescent Long Term Care and/or community based programs related to working with vulnerable adults, children and youth or an equivalent combination of education, training and experience.
+- Two (2) years’ recent, related experience working in a community care facility licensing program and/or in the field of adult or adolescent residential and/or community based programs related to working with vulnerable adults, children and youth or an equivalent combination of education, training and experience.

 - Valid BC Driver’s License is required.
 Local area travel requires the use of a personal vehicle.

 - Comprehensive knowledge of provincial acts and regulations related to community care facilities licensing.